 Henrique Schneider

-Born in Novo Hamburgo, Henrique Schneider is a lawyer and awarded writer of a vast literary work that comprises novels and short stories volumes.
-His books won many important prizes and awards in Brazil, and some are translated into several languages.
-He is currently dedicated to his (The) Dictatorship Trilogy, a work still in progress that dramatically addresses the three pillars of every totalitarian system:
+Born in Novo Hamburgo, in the South of Brazil, Henrique Schneider is a lawyer and awarded writer of a vast literary work that comprises novels and short stories volumes.
+His books won many prizes and awards, and some are translated into several languages.
+He is currently dedicated to The Dictatorship Trilogy, an ambitious project that addresses in fiction the three pillars of every totalitarian system:

-Torture, in 1970; Exile, in THE LONELINESS OF TOMORROW; and Censorship, in X, to be finalized by January 2023.
-The novels can stand alone but all three tell stories about relatively anonymous people, with apparently no major relevance in the resistance to the dictatorship, but who had to survive that period and its oppressive, dire environment.
+Torture, in 1970; Exile, in THE LONELINESS OF TOMORROW; and Censorship, in X. The first two novels are published, the third is a work in progress.
+The novels can stand alone but all three tell stories about relatively anonymous people, with apparently no major relevance in the resistance to the dictatorship, who had to survive that period and its oppressive, dire environment.

 THE LONELINESS OF TOMORROW [A SOLIDÃO DO AMANHÃ]